 To be honest, blogging had been the best thing happened to me so far since I’ve started travelling — at least if financially speaking.
 It has provided me with sponsored trips and even helped me make a little money here and there.
 And when I say, helped me make money, it doen’t mean a single source of income but a mix of many.
-I think because every blogger starts with limited resources and many challenges — with the biggest of all being gaining popularity and making money during the process – it’s important to find a mix of revenue models.
-I use Adsense, sponsored links, tweeting & instagraming about brands, product reviews, and what not… and I get to do that all because I have a blog!
-[Read: Different Ways I Make Money From My Travel Blog]
+I think because every blogger starts with limited resources and many challenges — with the biggest of all being gaining popularity and making money during the process.
+It’s important to find a mix of revenue models, eg I use Adsense, freelance writing, affiliate marketing, product reviews, and a few other things… and I get to do it all because I have a blog!

 How Did I Travel Europe 2 Months In Less Than 70k

 In reality, if I were to pay for all the experiences I savoured during these two months, hotels I stayed, and transportation I took, I would have ended up paying somewhere between 10 or 12 times of that money.
 But thanks to the blog, I was fully sponsored, or partially supported, by travel boards and independent tour companies in more than 6 countries.
 This allowed me to travel places without having to spend too much.

 I partook in day tours, travelled one country to another and explored cities without having to pay anything.
 But one thing that really helped bring the cost of my travel down is spending absolutely no money on accommodation.
 You heard that right!
-In 4 cities including two in Germany (Stuttgart and Frankfurt) and one in Slovakia (Bratislava) and one in Switzerland (Basle) and one in Hungary (Budapest) my entire stay, between accommodation to transportation to free tickets to events were sponsored by their tourism board.
-For other places I travelled, I partnered with a hotel or a hostel.
+In 5 cities including two in Germany (Stuttgart and Frankfurt), one in Slovakia (Bratislava), and one in Switzerland (Basle) and one in Hungary (Budapest) my entire stay, between accommodation to transportation to free tickets to events were sponsored by their tourism board.
+For other places I travelled to, I partnered with a hotel or a hostel.
 [Read: How To Find Sponsors For Your Next Europe Trip Europe, If You Run A Travel Blog]